 I wanted more of a work table instead of a true island because my goal was to have something visually lighter.

-The pretty, turned legs leave the bottom open, allowing you to see through, which is nice because our kitchen is smaller.
+The beautiful turned legs leave the bottom open, allowing you to see through, which is nice because our kitchen is smaller.

 The kitchen is so close to completion, it is getting really exciting.
 We had someone come out to measure for the countertops, so those should be installed here shortly.